rjones-lf/iroha/docs/source/getting_started/index.rst

 `Your transaction was accepted for processing`.
 Does it mean that we had successfully cheated Iroha?
 Let's try to see transaction's status.
 Choose ``3.
-New transaction status request (st)`` and enter transaction's hash which you can got in console after previous command.
+New transaction status request (st)`` and enter transaction's hash which you can get in console after previous command.
 Let's send it to Iroha.
 It replies with:

 .. code::